mjpitz/aetherfs/ARCHITECTURE.md

 <img src="https://aetherfs.tech/assets/overview.png" align="right" width="40%"/>
 </a>

 AaetherFS deploys as a simple client-server architecture, with a few caveats.

-It's distributed as a single binary making the full suite of components accessible to users.
+We distribute everything as part of a single binary, making it easy for anyone to get hands on with each component.
+The AetherFS Hub process is the only component that's required, but leveraging others can yield a better experience.

 ### Components